-Also in Miami is partner Marta Colomar-Garcia.
-Colomar-Garcia specialises in acting for individuals and multinationals in Foreign Corrupt Practices Act (FCPA) and RICO matters, as well as enforcement actions by the US Treasury’s Office of Foreign Assets Control.
+In Miami, partner Colomar-Garcia specialises in acting for individuals and multinationals in Foreign Corrupt Practices Act (FCPA) and RICO matters, as well as enforcement actions by the US Treasury's Office of Foreign Assets Control.

-In Washington, DC, the firm has partner Richard Wiedis, a former senior litigator for the criminal divison’s fraud section at the US Department of Justice (DOJ) , where he worked for 15 years.
+In Washington, DC, the firm has partner Richard Wiedis, a former senior litigator for the Criminal Division's fraud section at the US Department of Justice (DOJ), where he worked for 15 years.
 He specialises in white-collar criminal defence, FCPA matters, civil forfeiture cases and compliance.

 The firm has offices across the US and abroad with a particular concentration in Latin America, including Buenos Aires, Lima, Mexico City, Panama, Santiago, Santo Domingo and São Paulo.
 In Asia, Diaz Reus has set up shop in Dubai and Shanghai, while in Europe it has offices in Frankfurt and Madrid.

 In the past few years, the firm's lawyers have covered Latin America carrying out investigations in Mexico, Colombia, Venezuela, Panama, Honduras and the Dominican Republic.

 The firm has recently expanded to its fifth continent by opening an office in Johannesburg, South Africa.